University of Africa, Toru-Orua

 The University of Africa, Toru-Orua is a public university located in Toru-Orua, Bayelsa State, Nigeria.
-It was founded in 2016 by the Seriake Dickson administration.
+It was founded in 2016 by the administration of Seriake Dickson.

 History

 The University of Africa, Toru-Orua was established under the Bayelsa State University Law of 2016.

 The university admitted its first group of undergraduate students in 2017.

 Leadership

-The University of Africa, Toru-Orua has been led by academics since its establishment.
-The university's first Vice-Chancellor was Prof. Valentine A. Aletor, a scholar in Agricultural Biochemistry & Nutrition.
-During Prof. Aletor's tenure from 2016 to 2019, the university's infrastructure was established, academic programs were formulated, and research initiatives were launched.
+The university's first Vice-Chancellor was Prof. Valentine A. Aletor, a scholar in Agricultural Biochemistry and Nutrition.
+His tenure from 2016 to 2019 oversaw the establishment of infrastructure, academic programmes, and research initiatives.

-Following Prof. Aletor's tenure, Prof. Kingston Nyamapfene became Vice-Chancellor.
-Prof. Nyamapfene, an American citizen born in Zimbabwe, specializes in Soil Science, offering a distinctive perspective to the university's leadership.
-Under his guidance, the university expanded its academic offerings, fostered research collaborations, and emphasized community engagement.
+He was succeeded by Prof. Kingston Nyamapfene, an American citizen born in Zimbabwe, who specializes in Soil Science.
+Under his leadership, the university expanded academic offerings, developed research collaborations, and promoted community engagement.

 Campus

 The university's campus covers 200 acres in Toru-Orua.
-The architectural design blends modern aesthetics with eco-friendly principles.
-The campus features state-of-the-art lecture halls, laboratories, a comprehensive library, student hostels, and recreational facilities.
+Facilities include lecture halls, laboratories, a library, student hostels, and recreational spaces.

 Academics

-The University of Africa, Toru-Orua offers a range of undergraduate, postgraduate, and doctoral programs in disciplines such as Engineering, Social Sciences, Natural Sciences, Humanities, and Management.
+The university offers undergraduate, postgraduate, and doctoral programmes in fields including Engineering, Social sciences, Natural sciences, Humanities, and Management.